tsuyoshicho/vim-pass/README.md

 Currenlty *get* support. usable like `auth-source` at emacs.

 ## Require

 - gpg
   - agent configuired as loopback enable
 - password-store like saved data
+- ctrlp plugin
+  - if use selection feature.

 ## Installation

 ```vim
 dein#add('tsuyoshicho/vim-pass')
 ```

 ## Usage

 ```vim
 " in vimrc
 " configured at end of vim startup